SAP/curated-resources-for-domain-driven-design/blog/0003-how-to-model-aggregates.md

 ## How to Implement Aggregates and Their Persistence?

 Programming languages, frameworks, and data storage technologies are important for implementing aggregates and their durability.
 Object-oriented programming languages and frameworks can be used to deliver the capabilities and patterns needed for our domain like abstraction, encapsulation, inheritance and polymorphism.
 Functional programming languages and frameworks can provide features and patterns such as records, unions, pattern matching, partial application, currying, etc. Long-term aggregates may require specific data persistence techniques such as relational databases, document databases, key-value stores, graph databases, event stores, etc. Data persistence strategies are crucial to ensure the integrity and performance of our aggregates.
 We can create aggregates and their durability using various technologies by taking these options and trade-offs into account.
+An example how you can implement an aggregate you can see [here](0004-how-to-develop-aggregates.md).

 ## Conclusion